-Having found respondent in violation of Rule XXXIX, we next decide whether her violation was "willful and knowing" under Rule XXXIX, § 4(F)(8).
+Having found respondent in violation of Rule XXXIX, we next decide whether his violation was "willful and knowing" under Rule XXXIX, § 4(F)(8).
 In the first cases before us involving violations of Rule XXXIX, we classified actions as "willful and knowing" as those which involve bad faith or a purposeful choice not to file the disclosure statement in order to obtain some personal or professional gain.
-Hoffman, supra at \\\\; Sanborn, supra at 1282-83.
+Hoffman, supra at \\\; Sanborn, supra at 1282-83.
 In addition, we refused to find a "willful and knowing" violation where the failure to timely file was "a case of mere neglect, not willful and knowing disobedience of the rule."
 Sanborn, supra at 1282-83.
 Further, "we recognized some leniency is appropriate where the judge's 'violation of the judicial rules was undeniably unknowing and not the product of any dishonest motive."
 Id. (citing Morvant, supra at 80).
 Under those standards, we have yet to find a willful and knowing violation of Rule XXXIX.
 However, as we warned in Hoffman, Flaherty, and Thomas, "such leniency or benefit of the doubt will not be extended now that the financial disclosure rule has been in effect for more than one year."

-In this case, we find respondent's failure to timely file her 2009 Statement to be willful and knowing.
-Respondent acknowledges receiving the delinquency notice on June 24, 2010, but then making the conscious choice not to open the envelope which she knew came from the Judiciary Commission.
-She did not file her 2009 Statement after being served with the Formal Charge, and, incredibly, did not file it until nearly two months after the hearing.
-As found by the hearing officer, she offered no reason for her extremely late filing and did not appear to realize or care about its importance.
+In this case, we find respondent's failure to timely file his 2009 Statement to be willful and knowing.
+While it is true that respondent mistakenly thought he had complied with the rule by filing the legislative auditor's statement, he was notified on November 22, 2010 that he had filed the wrong form.
+Still, he waited until January 10, 2011 before filing his 2009 Statement.
 This is more than mere negligence, but was willful and knowing disobedience of the disclosure rule.
 Respondent's conduct evidences a "purposeful choice" not to file the disclosure statement.
-While there was no evidence presented that she failed to timely file the statement in order to obtain some monetary gain, that is not required under our holding in Sanborn.
+While there was no evidence presented that he failed to timely file the statement in order to obtain some monetary gain, that is not required under our holding in Sanborn.
 "Personal or professional gain" is to be interpreted broadly, and the "gain" can be anything from a desire not to disclosure one's personal assets to the public, to a desire not to take the time, trouble and effort to complete the form with knowledge that it is required to be filed by a certain date.
+While respondent claims that some family issues over the Christmas holidays caused him to delay filing the proper form, he acknowledged that this did not excuse his failure to timely file.
 The financial disclosure form required of justices of the peace by Rule XXXIX is quite short and simple, and would have taken a minimal amount of time to complete.
-Accordingly, we agree with the hearing office and the Commission that respondent acted in bad faith and therefore, her conduct was willful and knowing violation of Rule XXXIX.
+While respondent at first was merely negligent for his untimely filing because he was mistaken as to the correct form to file, once it was made clear to him what the rule required, he knowingly disobeyed the rule by waiting six weeks to file the proper disclosure statement.
+Accordingly, we find that respondent committed a willful and knowing violation of Rule XXXIX.